surbhi-nijhara/cloudTumblr/aws/architecture-guide/ec2-asg-ad-join.md

 ### Join Approach:
 We mainly follow the steps in the doucment[here](https://aws.amazon.com/blogs/security/how-to-configure-your-ec2-instances-to-automatically-join-a-microsoft-active-directory-domain/).
-However, while following this document, below are more details that will help achieve the result faster.
+However, while following this document, below are more details that will help achieve the results fast.

 ##### Steps:
 1. Under launch Configurations, Use **ami-custom**.
 Fill in the obvious details.